LukeHackett/LukeHackett/README.md

 # Welcome

-Hello, I am Luke Hackett, and I live in London, UK.
+Hello, I am Luke Hackett, and I live in Reading, UK.
 I love to create extensible, functional, simple software solutions to various problems - and I often do it for fun!
 I have been developing software since the mid-2000's, and some of my interests can be found on this page.

 ## Tools & Technologies